lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Create embeddings using the CLI
 -----------------------------------------
-Once you have a trained model checkpoint you can create an embedding of a dataset.
+Once you have a trained model checkpoint, you can create an embedding of a dataset.

 .. code-block:: bash